ishaan119/FoundingEngineersPlaybook/README.md

 The idea behind this book is personal and something I felt would have helped me when I first become the first engineer of a startup.
 In my experience even lot of startups with good traction and seed funding would benefit a lot from this.

 This is not a comprehensive list of to do things, but just enough to get you started.
-The whole idea of this book is understand how to ship things faster and with good quality.
+The main idea is to allow you and your team to be able to push code with confidence and ship faster.

 ## 📝 Code Review